GridGain-Demos/imc-essentials-in-90-minutes/README.md

 7. Run that query once again and you'll see that all the `artist` columns are filled in because now all the tracks are stored together with their artists on the same cluster node.

+## Running Co-located Compute Tasks

+Run `ComputationSampleApp` that uses Apache Ignite compute capabilities for a calculation of the top 5 paying customers.
+The compute task executes on every cluster node, iterates through local records and responds to the application that merges partial results.

+Make sure to complete the TODO left in the code.
+Otherwise, that task will produce an incorrect result.

-## Stopping Cluster
+## Clear Resources

+Clear all the Docker resources associated with this project:

-Shut down the cluster and remove associated containers: `docker-compose -f docker/ignite-cluster.yaml rm -s -v`
+ * Stop the Ignite cluster and purge its resources:  `docker-compose -f docker/ignite-cluster.yaml rm -s -v`
+ * Stop GridGain Control Center: